PicsArt/cppbind/docs/02_first_steps/03_installation.rst

    .. tab-item:: Windows

         CppBind requires Clang for parsing source files.
 Make sure you have Clang compiler installed on your Windows machine and it's added to the system path.
+Download <https://releases.llvm.org/download.html>`_ and install latest version of LLVM from official website.

         If Python 3.7 or higher is already installed then skip this step.